awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-mfa.md

 1. Choose whether MFA is **Off**, **Optional**, or **Required**\.
 ![\[Notify users\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[Notify users\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[Notify users\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)

 1. Choose **Optional** to activate MFA on a per\-user basis or if you are using the risk\-based adaptive authentication\.
-For more information on adaptive authentication, see [Adding advanced security to a user pool](cognito-user-pool-settings-advanced-security.md)\.
+For more information about adaptive authentication, see [Adding advanced security to a user pool](cognito-user-pool-settings-advanced-security.md)\.

 1. Choose which second factors to support in your app\.
 Your users can use **SMS text message** or **Time\-based One\-time Password** as a second factor\.
 We recommend that you use TOTP so that you can use SMS as a password recovery mechanism rather than as an authentication factor\.